Ruby is a kind of corundum, or more precisely an aluminum oxide (Al2O3) minerals.

 Since ruby is second only to diamond in hardness, it is often used for industrial applications.
 Adamant-Namiki was the first to use it as a jewel bearing for watches.
-Ruby has excellent wear resistance, and widely used in luxury watches due to its beautiful appearance.
+Ruby has excellent wear resistance, and it is widely used in luxury watches due to its beautiful appearance.
 In addition, it is used in measuring instruments, ruby scalpels, and as a light source for lasers.

 |Sectional View||Dimensions||Tolerance||Surface Flattness|